grumpyjames/birding-almanac/sites/Barnes_WWT.md

 My experience of the Wildside hide varies wildly.
 In Autumn and Winter, I mostly visit for completeness - there might be a Pintail or two at the far end of the reservoir pond.
-Sometimes a vagrant (Ring necked duck, or duck that must not be named) turns up here.
+Sometimes a vagrant (Ring-necked duck, or duck that must not be named) turns up here.
 More likely there will not be very much at all; perhaps a goose or a gull on the sad little mud island immediately in front of the hide.